omega8cc/boa/docs/PROVIDES.md

 1. PHP-FPM versions 8.3/2/1/0, 7.4/3/2/1/0, and 5.6, configurable per site.
 2. Latest release of Percona 5.7 database server with Adminer manager.
-3. All libraries and tools required to install and run the Nginx-based Aegir system.
+3. All libraries and tools required to install and run the Nginx-based Ægir system.
 4. Magic Speed Booster cache, functioning like a Boost + AuthCache, but per user.
 5. Entry-level XSS protection built into Nginx.
 6. Firewall csf/lfd integrated with Nginx abuse guard.